-Similar to us humans, the dogs’ body is made of protein enzymes that regulate the rate of various frequent chemical reactions that take place inside their body.
-Lipase is one of the most essential digestive enzymes that catalyzes the process of hydrolysis of chemical bonds of fat (lipid) substrates.
-Lipase is a water soluble digestive enzyme which plays an extremely crucial role in the process of fat absorption, transportation and digestion.
+Similar to humans, a dogs’ body is made of protein enzymes that regulate the rate of various frequent chemical reactions that take place inside their bodies.
+Lipase is one of the most essential digestive enzymes that catalyze the process of hydrolysis of chemical bonds of fat (lipid) substrates.
+Lipase is a water-soluble digestive enzyme that plays an extremely crucial role in the process of fat absorption, transportation, and digestion.
 It is essential for breaking down various types of fats that are included in the dog food.
-For instance, animal fats, triglycerides and oils.
-Lipase is secreted by various body organs, but the most significant amount of it, is secreted by the pancreas of the dogs.
+For instance, animal fats, triglycerides, and oils.
+Lipase is secreted by various body organs, but the most significant amount of it is secreted by the pancreas.
 This type of dietary lipase is also called pancreatic lipase.
-When levels of the lipase enzyme drop down or increase beyond its normal range, the condition becomes a major cause of concern as far as the health and well-being of the dog is concerned.
+When levels of the lipase enzyme are low or increase beyond its normal range, it becomes a cause of concern.
 Let’s learn more about it.

-There are different types of lipase, namely, pancreatic lipase, lipoprotein lipase and colipase.
-As the name suggests, pancreatic lipase is secreted by the pancreas, while colipase is secreted by the kidney and its levels depend upon the glomerular filtration rate or GFR.
+There are different types of lipase, namely, pancreatic lipase, lipoprotein lipase, and colipase.
+Pancreatic lipase is secreted by the pancreas, while colipase is secreted by the kidney and its levels depend upon the glomerular filtration rate or GFR.
 Lipoprotein lipase is secreted by the vascular endothelium of the blood vessels.
 Since various organs secrete this digestive enzyme, various tests are required for the determination of the normal range of lipase in dogs.
-The most reliable methods that are used for dogs include, Titrometric determination, Colorimetry and Nephelometry.
+The most reliable methods used for dogs include Titrometric determination, Colorimetry, and Nephelometry.

-According to the reports, minimum level of lipase enzymes in a healthy mature dog are around 0 to 50 IU/L. Maximum limit of this normal range is around 325 to 810 IU/L according to the same reports.
-All in all, 0 to less than 500 IU/L is considered to be normal range of lipase in canines.
-Any fluctuations in the normal range of lipase could be quickly observed by the behavioral as well as physiological changes in the dog.
-Here are some of the reasons that may cause low and high levels of lipase amongst dogs.
+Minimum levels of lipase enzymes in a healthy mature dog are around 0 to 50 IU/L. The maximum limit of this normal range is around 325 to 810 IU/L according to the same reports.
+All in all, 0 to less than 500 IU/L is the normal range of lipase in canines.
+Fluctuations of the normal range of lipase are easily observed by behavioral as well as physiological changes in the dog.

-There are quite a few dog health problems that might be associated with low lipase levels.
-Some of the commonly diagnosed problems of those include, diabetes, high cholesterol levels, high blood pressure levels, vitamin deficiency, pancreatitis, kidney diseases, fatty liver disease and other such health conditions that are caused by reduced digestion of fats.
-When a dog is suffering with low lipase levels, he might show some common signs and symptoms.
-Some of these common signs include, irritable bowel syndrome (IBS), frequent urination, bladder problems, diarrhea, loss of appetite, fatigue, obesity, hair loss, etc. When a dog shows a combination of these signs and symptoms or either of these problems, it is very important to consult a professional veterinarian.
-He/she is the best person to diagnose the exact health issue of the dog and prescribe the proper medications and dietary changes for the betterment of the dog’s health.
+Commonly diagnosed conditions associated with low lipase levels in dogs include diabetes, high cholesterol levels, high blood pressure levels, vitamin deficiency, pancreatitis, kidney diseases, fatty liver disease and other such health conditions that are caused by reduced digestion of fats.
+When a dog is suffering from low lipase levels, he might show some common signs such as irritable bowel syndrome (IBS), frequent urination, bladder problems, diarrhea, loss of appetite, fatigue, obesity, hair loss, etc. If a dog shows a combination of these symptoms it is very important to consult a professional veterinarian.
+Trust them to diagnose the exact health issue of the dog and to prescribe proper medications and dietary changes to begin to manage your dog’s health.

-The path of treatment for the disturbed lipase levels in dog, is determined on the basis of its signs and symptoms and the amount of fluctuations that are observed in the lipase enzymes.
-Some of the common treatments for such conditions in dogs include, lipase supplements, cage rest, fluid therapy, antibacterial medications, vitamin supplements and significant dietary changes.
+The path of treatment for abnormal lipase levels in dogs is determined by the signs and symptoms observed and the fluctuations of lipase enzymes.
+Common treatments for such conditions include lipase supplements, crate rest/confinement, fluid therapy, antibacterial medications, vitamin supplements, and significant dietary changes.